Full professor in Urban Geography with a focus on Urbanization and Urban Social Challenges

 The ideal candidate:

-- is a social scientist with a broad interest and internationally recognized expertise in the field of Urban Geography/Urban Studies/Human Geography, but with a firmly motivated interest in one of the two subfield described above (but is not necessarily a human or urban geographer by training);
+- is a social scientist with a broad interest and internationally recognized expertise in the field of Urban Geography/Urban Studies/Human Geography;

 - has a demonstrated expertise in applying different methodological approaches, quantitative and qualitative;

-- is willing and able to teach both at introductory and advanced levels in Urban Geography, but also in more general courses.
-Is comfortable lecturing sizeable groups as well as in more intimate seminar-like settings.
-Candidates should also have extensive experience in supervising thesis projects;
+- is willing and able to teach both at introductory and advanced levels in Urban Geography, but also in more general courses;

 - is able to develop and innovate teaching programmes both in content and in didactics;

-- if not already in possession of a University Teaching Certificate (such as the Dutch BKO) is willing to acquire it within two years.
+- if not already in possession of a University Teaching Certificate (such as the Dutch BKO) is willing to acquire this within two years;

 - is willing and able to engage on a long term basis with the Urban Geography group;

-- is willing and able to take a leading role in the further development of the group, but also to share leadership with others and operate in a largely self-managed, horizontally structured group;
+- is willing and able to take a leading role in the further development of the group, but also to share leadership and operate in a largely self-managed, horizontally structured group;

 - enables junior colleagues to mature and excel (both in research and teaching), through personal involvement and feedback;